Victoria-3-Modding-Co-op/Community-Mod-Framework/docs/INTERNATIONAL_ORGANIZATIONS.md

 **Parameters:**
 - `name` script name of the journal entry group to be added

+### Effect: `com_add_journal_group_to_situations_list`
+Set a journal entry group as an international situation.
+This places its journals in the International Situations container in the outliner, and will not remove them from the journal entry panel.

+**Parameters:**
+- `name` script name of the journal entry group to be added

-### Effect: `com_hide_interorg_journal_entry_group`
+### Effect: `com_add_journal_group_to_interorg_list_and_hide_from_journal`
 Set a journal entry group as an international organization.
-This places its journals in international organization panel and removes them from the journal entry panel.
+This places its journals in international organization panel *and* removes them from the journal entry panel.

 **Parameters:**
 - `name` script name of the journal entry group to be added